Deebo Samuel Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- In his five matchups against the Rams, Samuel's 69 receiving yards average is 2.5 more than his over/under for Sunday's game (66.5).
+- Samuel is averaging 69 receiving yards per game in five career matchups against the Rams, 3.5 more than his receiving yards prop bet over/under for Sunday's game (65.5).

-- In five matchups versus the Rams, Samuel has had a TD catch twice, but never more than one in any single game.
+- In five matchups versus the Rams, Samuel has had a touchdown catch twice, but never more than one in any single game.

-- The 258.5 passing yards the Rams yield per game makes them the NFL's 23rd-ranked pass defense this season.
+- The Rams have the NFL's 23rd-ranked pass defense this season, giving up 258.5 yards per game through the air.

 - At 0.9 passing TDs allowed per game, the Rams defense is ranked second in the league.